-There are multiple tools and metrics available to monitor a varnish installation.
-This tutorial aims to provide information on important counters that will assist in monitoring vital aspects of a vanish installation.
+There are multiple tools and metrics available to monitor a Varnish installation.
+This tutorial aims to provide information on important counters that will assist in monitoring vital aspects of a Varnish installation.

 There are various commands that can be used to access additional information.

 Slow client responses:

 $ varnishlog -d -g request -q "Timestamp:Resp > 1.0"

 $ varnishlog -d -g request -q "Timestamp:Beresp > 1.0"

 Requests in waiting list:

 $ varnishlog -d -g request -q "Timestamp:Waitinglist > 0.0"

 $ varnishlog -d -g request -q "RespStatus ~ '^5' or Timestamp:Resp > 10.0 or Error" -R 100/1m